Family Offices in the Middle East - Outlook and Services 2025

 Across the oil- and gas-producing regions, governments have recognized the importance of a versatile economy beyond oil, so they are investing more in technology, tourism, entertainment, financial services, and real estate.

-Today, Saudi Arabia is home to 224,000 millionaires, the most of any Middle Eastern country.
-Kuwait, with a population of less than 5 million compared to Saudi Arabia’s 35 million, comes in second with 217,000!
+Today, Saudi Arabia is home to over 350,000 millionaires (USD), the most of any Middle Eastern country.
+Kuwait, with a population of close to 5 million compared to Saudi Arabia’s 35 million, comes in second with 217,000.
+But another source says 15% of Kuwaitis are millionaires!

 And cities like Dubai and Abu Dhabi, once sleepy fishing villages along the shores of the Persian Gulf, have transformed into modern and luxurious metropolises within just a few decades.

-Such rags-to-riches stories hold true for the rest of the UAE and countries like Kuwait, Bahrain, and Qatar, which hosted the 2022 World Cup.
+Such rags-to-riches stories hold true for the rest of the UAE and countries like Kuwait, Bahrain, and Qatar, which hosted the 2022 World Cup, and Saudi Arabia to host in 2034.

 Additional Middle East Wealth Stats and Outlook

-• There are nearly 6,000 UHNW (ultra-high net worth) individuals in the Middle East with a combined net worth of US $995 billion.
+• There are nearly 18,800 UHNW (ultra-high net worth) individuals in the Middle East.
 (An ultra-high net worth individual is broadly defined as someone with a net worth greater than USD $30 million.)

-• The number of UHNW individuals in the Middle is expected to increase by 24.6% in the next 5 years.
+• From 2021 through 2026, the number of UHNW individuals in the Middle East is expected to increase by 24.6%.
 The region is also expected to remain the fourth largest wealth hub in the world.

-• Saudi Arabia is home to 72 billionaires, and the UAE has 45, according to the Wealth-X Billionaire Census.
+• Saudi Arabia is home to 15 billionaires, with the UAE at 24.

-• Only 3% of the UAE’s UHNW population made its wealth through oil, gas and consumable fuels.
+• Just 3% of the UAE’s UHNW population made its wealth through oil, gas and consumable fuels.

-With these kinds of numbers, it's no wonder family offices in the Middle East are growing.
+With these kinds of numbers, it's no wonder family offices in the Middle East are growing, rising by 20% by 2030.

 While Middle East wealth numbers are interesting in themselves, there is more to look at regarding these individuals and families: